Adding personal data identifiers using Data Fusion

 Click Add Data Fusion Source.

-The Data Fusion inventory page displays the database source columns that you have configured for Cloud Compliance to scan.
+The Data Fusion inventory page displays the database source columns that you have configured for Cloud Data Sense to scan.

 After the next scan, the results will include this new information in the Dashboard under the "Personal" results section, and in the Investigation page in the "Personal Data" filter.
 Each source column you added appears in the filter list as "Table.Column", for example